 - PUT object Separate examples illustrate both uploading the full payload at once and uploading the payload in chunks.
-For information about using the Authorization header for authentication, see Authenticating a Request in the Authorization Header (p.
+For information about using the Authorization header for authentication, see Authenticating Requests: Using the Authorization Header (AWS Signature Version 4) (p.
 17). - GET object This example generates a presigned URL to get an object.
 Query parameters provide the signature and other authentication information.
 Users can paste a presigned URL in their browser to retrieve the object, or you can use the URL to create a clickable link.
-For information about using query parameters for authentication, see Authenticating Requests by Using Query Parameters (AWS Signature Version 4) (p.
-38).
+For information about using query parameters for authentication, see Authenticating Requests: Using Query Parameters (AWS Signature Version 4) (p.
+39).